nst-guide/terrain/README.md

 **Slope angle shading:**

 Note, the `data/slope_hr.tif` file in this example, comprised of the bounding boxes at the bottom, is a 70GB file itself.
-Make sure you have enough
+Make sure you have enough disk space.

 ```bash
 # Generate slope